CharlesDeJager/dprof/README.md

 ### Column Analysis

-For each column, DView provides:
+For each column, DProf provides:

 #### Basic Statistics